 In a recent post, commenter Jeremy H. helped point out that the use of the term “public good” is grossly abused in the case of transportation.
 Even Nobel economists refer to roads as ”important examples of production of public goods,” ( Samuelson and Nordhaus 1985: 48-49).
-I’d like to spend a little more time dispensing of [...]
+I’d like to spend a little more time [...]

 1. Laneway housing, Vancouver vs. Toronto.

 2. New York state lawmakers want to ban using a phone or listening to headphones while crossing streets.
 Unfortunately for us pedestrians, there are very few limited access, grade-separated walkways, so in essence this would criminalize listening to an iPod while walking.

 As if anybody didn’t realize it before, it’s now obvious that the Texas Transportation Institute, despite its prestige, is intellectually bankrupt.
 David Alpert at Greater Greater Washington says it better than I could: